-It’s been awhile since we’ve traveled to Italy and it’s time to start making plans for a return visit.
+It’s been a while since we’ve traveled to Italy and it’s time to start making plans for a return visit.
 Our travel preference is to travel with friends and rent a home in Italy to use as a home base.
-Having a home base lets us set up a combination of days at leisure to relax and soak up the Italian way of life along with busy days of day trips seeing the countryside.
+Having a home base lets us set up a combination of days at leisure to relax and soak up the Italian way of life along with busy days of day trips to see the countryside.

 There are many things that we love about Italy, especially the hill towns in Tuscany.
 Here are a few of our favorites, perfect as a home base, day trip, or weekend getaway.

 Where it is: In the Siena province in Tuscany.
 Population around 3,000.